ChenWWWeixiang/OpenCovidDetector/README.md

 2. __Volumes to Images__: We suggest that test data should be in ".nii" format (any formats that *SimpleITK* can work on is OK with small changes in codes) and training data should be in ".jpg" format (any formats that *opencv-python* can work on is OK with small changes in codes).
 A script "data/test_hu.py" is used to cut volumes into images.

 3. __Lung Segmentation__ : using Deeplabv1 (https://github.com/DrSleep/tensorflow-deeplab-resnet)
- or any other segmentation method.
+ or any other segmentation methods.

 4. __Split Dataset__:
 ```